aerobatic/markdown-content/docs/directory-structure.md

 # Directory Structure

 Aerobatic defaults to some specific common front-end conventions.
-By conforming to these conventions you can simplify your configuration (convention over configuration), however they can be overridden in the package.json file.
+By conforming to these conventions you can simplify your configuration (convention over configuration).

 Here is the basic suggested skeleton for your app repo that each of the starter templates conforms to: